 By: Von Jessee

-The Help Me Grow National Center is excited to bring a tested model that promotes optimal child development through age appropriate play to children and families in the Hartford area.
+The Help Me Grow National Center is excited to bring a tested model called Books, Balls and Blocks to children and families in the Hartford area.
+The model promotes optimal child development through age appropriate play.

 Originally created by Help Me Grow Utah, the Books, Balls, and Blocks model is a fun and educational way to provide developmental screenings to children within the first five years of life.
 The model provides opportunities for families to engage with their children through a variety of play-based activities that promote child development in areas such as early literacy, fine motor skills, gross motor skills and social skills.
 It also provides families with the resources they need to monitor their children as they meet developmental milestones and how they can get help if they have questions or concerns.